ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

 .. list-table:: Intrapartum Decision Tree
-  :widths: 3 15 15
+  :widths: 3 5 10 10 15
   :header-rows: 1

   * - ID
     - Decision Information
+    - Data Value
+    - Source
     - Notes
   * - 0
-    - XX% of simulants have ectopic pregnancies, abortion or miscarriage
+    - % of simulants that have ectopic pregnancies, abortion or miscarriage
+    - get_draws(gbd_round_id=7,location_id=location_id, gbd_id_type='cause_id', gbd_id=[995,374], source='como', age_group_id=24, sex_id=2, year_id=2021, decomp_step='iterative')
+    - GBD cause IDs 374 (ectopic pregnancy) and 996 (abortion or miscarriage)
-    - These simulants will NOT continue in the model
+    - These simulants will NOT continue in the model.
+We want these values to be country specific.
+Engineers, you can pull these value straight from GBD using get_draws.
   * - 1
     - XX% of simulants to attend each delivery facility type, based on their propensity
+    -
+    -
     - Several details are still outstanding including: types of delivery facilities modeled, will facility propensity vary with age, subnational location or upstream factors, will ANC care propensity be correlated with delivery facility propensity
   * - 2
     - Need to figure out how we will determine which simulants need a c-section
     -
   * - 3
     - XX% of each facility type have cesarian section capabilities
     -
+    -
+    -
   * - 4
     - XX relative risk on incidence of hemorrhage and obstructed labor
+    -
+    -
     - Outstanding items: how does c-section need overlap with hemorrhage/OL, what is the RR, how will we implement this with overlaps in total MD impact of facility type
   * - 5
     - XX% of pregnancy receive in each delivery facility type
+    -
+    -
     - Confirm understanding that all pregnancies can/should receive this
   * - 6
     - XX relative risk of incidence of sepsis and other infections
+    -
+    -
     - Outstanding items: what is the RR, how will we implement this with overlaps in total MD impact of facility type
   * - 7
     - XX% of pre-term or known LBW pregnancies will receive, split by delivery facility type
+    -
+    -
     - Outstanding items: data by delivery facility, is this for preterm, LBW, or both/combination; believe this only affected neonatal outcomes, confirm with BMGF